B2B marketing for software development agencies

 - What makes marketing for software development agencies harder than other B2B services?

 - Extreme homogeneity.
 Most agencies position the same way ("full-stack", "custom software", "your dev partner"), target the same buyers, and say the same things in pitches.
 When everyone sounds identical, buyers default to brand recognition or the cheapest credible vendor — neither of which rewards most mid-size firms.
+The problem runs deeper than messaging: the services themselves are genuinely similar across most generalist custom software shops, so differentiation has to be structural.
+That means either vertical depth (you know the domain problem better than generalists), process proof (demonstrable engineering rigour and delivery track record in a specific domain), or named-expert reputation (a founder or lead architect whose public work the buyer can evaluate).
+Generic positioning produces generic pipeline; the agencies breaking out are the ones that made structural positioning choices, not just messaging ones.

 - Should a dev agency go niche or stay horizontal?

 - Niche, almost always — at least on the marketing surface.
 Firms that pick one vertical on the website (fintech, healthtech, logistics, etc.) rank better, get cited by AI more often, and book more qualified pipeline than horizontal firms at the same size.
 Operationally you can still take horizontal work; that is an internal choice, not a positioning one.
+The most common objection — "we will lose opportunities outside our chosen niche" — is empirically backwards.
+Firms that commit to a visible niche typically see inbound from adjacent verticals as well, because the niche demonstrates the kind of focused thinking that serious buyers want from any services partner.
+The short-term cost of saying no on the homepage is paid back many times over in the quality and conviction of buyers who do reach out.

 - What is the fastest lever for a dev agency with stalled pipeline?